Public Trust in Science

-Mildred Solomon, President at The Hastings Center
+Host: Mildred Solomon, President of The Hastings Center

 Mildred Solomon is President of The Hastings Center.
 Both a bioethicist and a social scientist, Dr. Solomon’s research has focused on palliative care, organ transplantation, medical professionalism, and the responsible conduct of research.
 She serves on policy commissions and advises international non-governmental organizations on a wide range of health and science policy topics.